Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Preliminaries

 \end{definition}

-To find the utility of a state algorithmically, we find a \emph{value} function $V$ satisfying the Bellman equation.
+To find the utility of a state algorithmically, we determine a \emph{value} function $V$ satisfying the Bellman equation.
 The value function induces a policy by selecting the action that yields the maximum expected value.
 For computing a value function, we can use a linear programming formulation~\cite{mdp_lp_orig,mdp_lp}:

-where the coefficients $\alpha(s)$ are arbitrary positive numbers, e.g., an equal distribution over all states~\cite{mdp_lp}.
+where the coefficients $\alpha(s)$ are arbitrary positive numbers, e.g., a uniform distribution over all states~\cite{mdp_lp}.
 Planning in MDPs can be solved in polynomial time w.r.t to the state space size~\cite{papadimitriou1987complexity}.
 But what if the state space becomes very large, e.g., exponential in the number of objects?
 For retaining an efficient transition model, fMDPs make use of state variables for the objects.
 The state space is then spanned by the state variables.
-In our paper, all state variables are Boolean, but can be easily extended to non-Boolean. \begin{definition}[Factored MDP] A \emph{factored MDP} is a tuple $(\mathbf{S}',\mathbf{A},T,R)$, where $\mathbf{S}'$ contains $m$ state variables $S_1, \dots, S_m$ with Boolean cardinality.
-Accordingly, the state space is $\mathbf{S} = \{0,1\}^m$.
-The transition function $T$ is, for each action, factored according to a (Dynamic) Bayesian network:
+For simplicity, all state variables are Boolean, but can be easily extended to non-Boolean. \begin{definition}[Factored MDP] A \emph{factored MDP} is a tuple $(\mathbf{S}$, $\mathbf{A}$, $T$, $R)$, where the state space is the cross product $\mathbf{S} = \{0,1\}^m$ of the sub-spaces corresponding´to the state variables $S_1, \dots, S_m$ with Boolean range.
+The transition function $T$ is, for each action, factored: